Noah2610/profile.rb/README.md

 * `file_aliases`
   In here you can associate strings with filepaths, so you
   don't need to type the whole path out in the `files` section,
   and can easily activate and deactivate them.
+  They can also be directories, in which case all files inside the directory will be processed.
 * `files`
   Here are the files that you want to have processed by default.
   You can use `file_aliases` here.
 * `hostname_profiles`
   Here you can associate a list of profiles to use by default
   according to the machine's hostname.
 * `keywords`
   In here the syntax you use inside the files is defined.
   The default config is configured to use the syntax described below under __Default Syntax__.